infinitnet/lede-ar71xx-optimized-archer-c7-v2/README.md

 **My clients are unable to connect to the internet after flashing this firmware!**

 Just reboot your router once and it should work.
-If it still doesn't work and you preserved your settings (which usually works fine), make sure to remove `mtu_fix 1` in `/etc/config/firewall`.
+If it still doesn't work, make sure that `dnscrypt-proxy` is enabled and working.
+SSH to your router and do `service dnscrypt-proxy enable; service dnscrypt-proxy restart`.

 ## Changelog
 - 2017-04-02